Alpine skiing-Shiffrin back to dominant best in slalom first run

 Switzerland's Camille Rast, the world champion and only woman to have beaten Shiffrin in slalom this season, was in fourth place and 1.05 behind the American.

-Sweden's Anna Swenn Larsson and Switzerland's five times Olympic medallist Wendy Holdener were tied in fifth place in 48.29.
+Sweden's Anna Swenn Larsson and Switzerland's five times Olympic medallist Wendy Holdener were tied in fifth place with 48.29.

 Italian-born Lara Colturi, who skis for Albania, was seventh but with 1.26 to make up.